surfacesyntacticud/guidelines/content/docs/general_guideline/Misc/_index.md

 - [Idiom and Titles](./Idiom_Titles.md)
 - [Reported](./Reported.md)

-More information about the MISC features are available on the [UD website](https://universaldependencies.org/misc.html) More information about the MISC features are available on the [UD website](https://universaldependencies.org/misc.html)UD_Beja
+More information about the MISC features are available on the [UD website](https://universaldependencies.org/misc.html).